Enema: Intoxication

 Noting that deaths have been reported from alcohol poisoning via enemas, an alcohol enema can be used to very quickly instill alcohol into the bloodstream, absorbed through the membranes of the colon.
 However, great care must be taken as to the amount of alcohol used.
 Only a small amount is needed as the intestine absorbs the alcohol far more quickly than the stomach.

 When enema is prescribed for the administration of drugs or alcohol, a cleansing enema may first be used to clean the colon to help increase the rate of absorption.

 Religious rituals

-All across Mesoamerica ritual enemas were employed to consume psychoactive substances, e.g., balché, alcohol, tobacco, peyote, and other hallucinogenic drugs and entheogens, most notably by the Maya, thus attaining more intense trance states more quickly.
+All across Mesoamerica ritual enemas were employed to consume psychoactive substances, e.g., balché, alcohol, tobacco, peyote, and other hallucinogens and entheogens, most notably by the Maya, thus attaining more intense trance states more quickly.
 Mayan classic-period sculpture and ceramics depict hallucinogenic enemas used in rituals.
 Some tribes continue the practice today.

 With historical roots in the Indian subcontinent, enemas in Ayurveda, called Basti or Vasti, form part of Panchakarma procedure in which herbal medicines are introduced rectally.